Furnace Maintenance Tips for Sioux Falls Homeowners

-Your furnace works hard in the winter.
-It’s what we heating professionals refer to as “peak season” for a break down – and not in a good way.
-There are a few steps you can take as a homeowner to help your furnace do its job all winter long – so, turn off the power to your heating system and it’s time to get to know your furnace.
+Your furnace works hard in the winter to keep you and your family warm.
+In fact, it works so hard that we heating professionals refer to winter as “peak season” for a breakdown – and that spells trouble for your sense of comfort.
+Fortunately, if you live in the Sioux Falls region, there are multiple steps you can take to help your furnace run efficiently all winter long.
+To get started, shut off the power to your heating system and start getting to know the core components a little better!

-If you smell gas at any time while working with your furnace, leave the house immediately and call the local fire department or gas utility company.
-Do not re-enter your home again until it has been checked for gas leaks.
+If you notice a gas smell at any point in the process, exit the house immediately and contact your local fire department as well as the gas utility company.
+They’ll make sure your home is safe to enter after it’s been checked for possible gas leaks.

 STEP 1 – CHECK THE FURNACE’S AIR FILTER

 Your HVAC system’s air filter can be found in the furnace, or in the duct work right beside the furnace.
 As the furnace blower runs, all of the air in your home is forced to pass through the filter, trapping and holding on to dust and contaminants.
 Over time, these particles will eventually clog the filter up.
 To keep your furnace running efficiently, you’ll need to keep an eye on your filter and replace it before it’s completely plugged.
 In fact, this task is a key part of routine furnace maintenance.